devnulli/EvlWatcher/README.md

 ### 2020-11-10 release of v2.0 finally complete
 So, this was about time that software got a new paint applied.
 The release of EvlWatcher 2.0 could finally be made, many thanks go to NukeDev and shimuldn.
-You get it here [EvlWatcher v2.0](https://github.com/devnulli/EvlWatcher/raw/master/Versions/v2/EvlWatcher-v2.0%20setup.exe).
+You get the release [here](https://github.com/devnulli/EvlWatcher/raw/master/Versions/v2/EvlWatcher-v2.0%20setup.exe).
 And it gives you a Windows Defender warning right away.
 What the heck?
 Damn.. anyway..

 You can get the whole story [here](https://github.com/devnulli/EvlWatcher/commit/aa2ac2ba9b72c194c99e250d1bc1d711d61d25ab), or you just check the [release notes](https://github.com/devnulli/EvlWatcher/blob/master/Versions/v2/EvlWatcher-v2.0%20release%20notes.txt)